 The following is a response to the New Yorker’s endorsement of Hillary Clinton for President of the United States.

 As I write this on the morning of Election Day, one can only hope the Editors’ convincing endorsement of Hillary Clinton for US President comes to fruition, however, the otherwise coherent piece contained an inaccuracy I feel I must address.

 With regards to the WikiLeaks dump of her staff’s leaked e-mails, the endorsement states: “Not since the release of the Nixon White House tapes has any political figure had private communications subjected to this degree of public scrutiny.
 Yet no dark alter ego has emerged.”

-The e-mails showed that the Clinton Foundation knowingly accepted funding from the same bodies funding Islamic State, it showed how her campaign directly colluded with Super PACs in breach of the law and how it worked in unison with the Democratic National Committee against party rules to undermine Bernie Sanders’ nomination aspirations.
+The e-mails showed that the Clinton Foundation knowingly accepted funding from the same bodies funding Islamic State, how her campaign directly colluded with Super PACs in breach of the law and how it worked in unison with the Democratic National Committee against party rules to undermine Bernie Sanders’ nomination aspirations.

 To endorse her without adequately addressing these blatant violations of law – as well as to inaccurately repeat the completely unsubstantiated claim that the e-mails are “thanks to the tradecraft of what appears to be Putin’s hackers” – is to treat The New Yorker’s readership with the same contempt that the Democratic Party treats its disillusioned base.

 Hopefully, by the time this goes to press, the lesser of two evils is elected, but rather than rejoicing, the American public and this publication ought to focus on adequately repairing the broken political system and addressing the flaws highlighted by the e-mails.